Jon Cho-Polizzi is a doctoral candidate in the joint PhD program in Medieval Studies and German Literature and Culture.

 In May of 2012, Michael received his MA in Germanic Linguistics.

-Her interests include language and identity, specifically as it relates to inclusive language in German.
-Her dissertation concerns gender marking on persons, and how the grammatical requirements of German may affect women and trans individuals.
+Her interests include language and identity, specifically as it relates to gender-inclusive language in German.
+Her dissertation concerns gender marking on persons in media, with a focus on the generic masculine and its effects on the reader.

 Carolyn Hawkshaw is a PhD candidate in Germanic Linguistics.
 In 2004, she received her Bachelor of Music degree from McGill University (Montreal), where she majored in Musicology and studied piano with Canadian pianist Sara Laimon.
 She spent two years as a student at the Albert-Ludwigs-Universität in Freiburg (Breisgau), Germany, before enrolling in the Germanic Linguistics PhD Program at Berkeley in 2006.
 She completed the MA in Germanic Linguistics in 2008.
 Her research interests include historical German morphology (particularly nominal inflection), corpus linguistics, computational linguistics, older Germanic dialects, methods of linguistic reconstruction, and foreign language pedagogy.
 Her dissertation deals with the evolution of the weak masculine nouns in German from the 14th century through the present day.